Abasz/ESPRowingMonitor/docs/settings.md

 #### BATTERY_PIN_NUMBER

 The GPIO Pin on which the battery level can be measured.
+If no battery pin is available use `GPIO_NUM_NC`.

 #### VOLTAGE_DIVIDER_RATIO